comunica/comunica/packages/sparqlee/README.md

 1. Install `yarn` (or `npm`) and `node`.
 2. Run `yarn install`.
 3. Use these evident commands (or check `package.json`):
-    * building once: `yarn run build`
+    - building once: `yarn run build`
-    * build and watch: `yarn run watch`
+    - build and watch: `yarn run watch`
-    * testing: `yarn run test`
+    - testing: `yarn run test`
-    * benchmarking: `yarn run bench`
+    - benchmarking: `yarn run bench`

-### Adding unimplemented functions
+### Adding or fixing functions

-Functions are defined in the [functions directory](lib/functions/), and you can add them there.
+Functions are defined in the [functions directory](lib/functions/), and you can add or fix them there.
 All definitions are defined using a builder model defined in [Helpers.ts](lib/functions/Helpers.ts).

 Three kinds exists:

-* Regular functions: Functions with a uniform interface, that only need their arguments to calculate their result.
+- Regular functions: Functions with a uniform interface, that only need their arguments to calculate their result.
-* Special functions: whose behaviour deviates enough from the norm to warrant the implementations taking full control over type checking and evaluation (these are mostly the functional forms).
+- Special functions: whose behaviour deviates enough from the norm to warrant the implementations taking full control over type checking and evaluation (these are mostly the functional forms).
-* Named functions: which correspond to the SPARQLAlgebra Named Expressions.
+- Named functions: which correspond to the SPARQLAlgebra Named Expressions.

 **TODO**: Explain this hot mess some more.